 Expect parking to be an issue.Expect parking to be an issue.

 No matter where you end up living in New York, parking is going to be a challenge.
 You probably won’t need to drive a car thanks to the city’s excellent public transportation.
-However, if you do own a car, you might have to pay a monthly fee to park it in a garage.
+However, you might have to pay a monthly fee to park it in a garage if you own a car.
 These charges can add up, especially if you’re trying to save money.

 As a result, you’re better off getting on a subway.
 If you aren’t within a short walk of the train, make sure there’s a bus nearby.
 That seemingly pleasant eight-block walk to the New York City subway might be anything but on freezing winter mornings.
-You should also plan for potential delays.
+It would be best if you also planned for potential delays.
 Scheduled maintenance is a part of New York life, and you’ll notice an influx of tourists during the weekend.
 Leave home early, and you’ll never have to worry about being late.

 You probably won’t cook much.You probably won’t cook much.

 If you’re living solo in New York, it’s easier to order takeout than cook at home.
 Good food is abundant in New York City, and delivery services like Caviar and Postmates are readily available.
 Moreover, smaller apartments tend to have limited kitchen appliances.
 Consequently, you might have trouble fitting enough groceries in your pantry for the week.
 Avoid the hassle and order some beef chow mein from your favorite Chinese restaurant.

 You’ll love to shop at New York’s Green Carts.You’ll love to shop at New York’s Green Carts.